Property Settlement Lawyers After Divorce Or Separation

 When you separate, you will want to understand how much you will receive from your divorce property settlement.

 Under the Family Law Act, the Courts can make changes to parties’ property interests if they think it is just and equitable to do so.

-When making this order, the Courts need to consider the financial and non-financial contributions made by each party to the assets and liabilities.
+When making this order, the Courts need to consider each party’s financial and non-financial contributions to the assets and liabilities.

 They also need to ensure that the welfare of the family is secure, and any children of the relationship are taken care of.